facebook/react/docs/docs/installation.md

 );
 ```

-This code renders into an HTML element with the id of `root` so you need `<div id="root"></div>` somewhere in your HTML file.
-When you use React in this way, you should be transpiling your JavaScript using Babel with the `es2015` and `react` presets.
-To use React in production mode, set the environment variable `NODE_ENV` to `"production"`.
+This code renders into a DOM element with the id of `root` so you need `<div id="root"></div>` somewhere in your HTML file.

+Similarly, you can render a React component inside a DOM element somewhere inside your existing app written with any other JavaScript UI library.

+### Development and Production Versions

+By default, React includes many helpful warnings.
+These warnings are very useful in development.
+However, they make React larger and slower so you should make sure to use the production version when you deploy the app.

+#### Create React App

-If you use Bower, React is available via the `react` package.
+If you use [Create React App](https://github.com/facebookincubator/create-react-app), `npm run build` will create an optimized build of your app in the `build` folder.

-### Enabling ES6 and JSX

-We recommend using React with Babel to let you use ES6 and JSX in your JavaScript code.
-ES6 is a set of modern JavaScript features that make development easier, and JSX is an extension to the JavaScript language that works nicely with React.
-The [Babel setup instructions](https://babeljs.io/docs/setup/) explain how to configure Babel in many different build environments.
-Make sure you install `babel-preset-react` and `babel-preset-es2015` and enable them in your `.babelrc`, and you're good to go.
+#### Webpack

+Include both `DefinePlugin` and `UglifyJsPlugin` into your production Webpack configuration as described in [this guide](https://webpack.js.org/guides/production-build/).

+#### Browserify

+Run Browserify with `NODE_ENV` environment variable set to `production` and use [UglifyJS](https://github.com/mishoo/UglifyJS) as the last build step so that development-only code gets stripped out.

 ### Using a CDN

-If you don't want to use npm to manage client packages, the `react` and `react-dom` npm packages also provide UMD distributions in `dist` folders, which are hosted on a CDN:
+If you don't want to use npm to manage client packages, the `react` and `react-dom` npm packages also provide single-file distributions in `dist` folders, which are hosted on a CDN:

 ```html
 <script src="https://unpkg.com/react@15/dist/react.js"></script>
 <script src="https://unpkg.com/react-dom@15/dist/react-dom.js"></script>
 ```

-To load a specific version of `react` and `react-dom`, replace `15` with the version number.

-Minified production versions of React are available at:
+The versions above are only meant for development, and are not suitable for production.
+Minified and optimized production versions of React are available at:

 ```html
 <script src="https://unpkg.com/react@15/dist/react.min.js"></script>
 <script src="https://unpkg.com/react-dom@15/dist/react-dom.min.js"></script>
 ```

+To load a specific version of `react` and `react-dom`, replace `15` with the version number.

+If you use Bower, React is available via the `react` package.